December 16, 2022 0 Comment

 Star-Performer

-While recognizing each instance of good performance is important, it is equally important to recognize consistent performers and not just one-off performance.
-Hence, top performers should receive special recognition for a particular period of time such as a week, month, quarter or the entire year.
+While recognizing each instance of good performance is important, it is equally important to recognize consistent performers and not just one-off performances.

 The quantum of such awards should be far higher than the one-off recognition so that it becomes aspirational for all employees to get to a high level of consistency.